Incarceration rate (per 100,000 inhabitants)

 Some prisons are located in non-adaptable buildings, which were previously used for different purposes.
 As an example, Koronowo Prison is located in a monastic building from the 14th century.
 The pre-trial detention centre in Białystok is situated in a 19th century military barrack and Nowy Wiśnicz Prison in monastic buildings from the 18th century.

-Guard to inmate ratio
+Guard to prisoner ratio

 1 : 5.2

-Number of social and education workers
+Number of socio-educational workers (FTE)

 The prison staff is represented by (a) union(s)